divadnauj-GB/UPTC-Teaching/Computer-Architecture/2-RISC-V/hardware/riscv-soc-cores/README.md

 nmon>  AAAAAA
 ```

-After you finishied to interact with the system type `CNTRL+A K` and then `Y`  for close the port.
+After you finish interacting with the system, type `CNTRL+A K` and then `Y` to close the port.

 ## NanoRV32-wb-SoC: Software examples

-In this repository you will find some SW examples that can be programmed to the system.
+In this repository, you will find some SW examples that can be programmed for the system.
 We use NMON for booting the applications.
 The list of programs can be found under the [SW](./sw/) directory in this repository.
-The following are the current list of programs tested on the platform:
+The following is the current list of programs tested on the platform:

 - [0-riscv-nmom](./sw/0-riscv-nmon/)
 - [1-blink_led](./sw/1-blink_led/)